work

 graduate school research:

 • I’m working on a paper that historicizes the labor debates surrounding electronic death registration.
-This project grew out of a workshop hosted by the Epidemy Lab on data and disease in historical prospective.
+This project grew out of a workshop hosted by the Univeristy of Edinburgh’s Epidemy Lab on data and disease in historical prospective.
 I presented part of my research at ICOHTEC-SHOT in July 2024.

 • At the May 2023 International Conference on Computer Ethics: Philosophical Enquiry, I presented a paper on medical scribes and their role in salvaging the utility of electronic health records.
 I also presented this research in October 2023 at the Leibniz AILab’s Trustworthy AI Lab.